Click here for more information about the book at Amazon.com.

 This is especially handy when you find that there are parts of your document that are constantly being updated.
 You can use bookmarks to jump in and out of those problem spots quickly.

-Note CK Note: Bookmarks are also the best way to have text inserted in one place reflected elsewhere in the document -- or even in another document!
+Note CK Note: Bookmarks are also one of the best ways to have text inserted in one place reflected elsewhere in the document -- or even in another document!
 You do this by insertion of a cross-reference to the text of the bookmark.
 Cindy Meister refers to this as the second mode of bookmarks -- not just holding a place in a document but holding content in a document.
+Another good way in versions of Word 2007 and later is by use of Document Property Content Controls and Other Mapped Content Controls

 Practice: Insert a Bookmark